ardaegeunlu/Contextual-Gaussian-Process-Bandit-Optimization/README.md

 ![](https://github.com/ardaegeunlu/Contextual-Gaussian-Process-Bandit-Optimization/blob/master/plots/slices_at_10_rounds.png "Slices")

 ### Other Possible Plots
 GPy offers a plethora of plotting options.
 CGP-UCB.gp attribute can be used to access them.
-A function builtin_plot utilizes CGP-UCB.gp.plot() function with your choice of kwargs.
+The function "builtin_plot()" utilizes CGP-UCB.gp.plot() function with your choice of kwargs.
 The following code is used to create the contour plot below after 300 rounds.
 ```python
 agent.builtin_plot(projection='2d', title='GPy Contour Plot', xlabel='Actions', ylabel='Contexts')
 ```